Sowmika024/Sowmika024/README.md

 - 🎓 I'm pursuing my final year B.Tech in Computer Science from the Indian Institute Of Information Technology,Sricity, Andhra Pradesh

-- 📍 Worked as Full Stack Developer at Progalaxy Elabs.
-Tech Used: PHP, PostgreSQL, React.

 - 🎯 Interested in contributing my knowledge in the field of software development.